juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 - Type in something (does not really matter what) for the _**postcode**_.
 - Type in something (does not really matter what) for the _**city**_.
 - Click **Yes** when the dialog shows the collected information and asks if it's correct.
+      *If you see an error here, then your Get Workflow Token dialog node is not configured correctly.
+See "Troubleshooting Get Workflow Token" below*.
 - Click **No thanks** when the dialog asks if you want an email confirmation.

 **4.** Move back to your **INSPECTOR view** in your virtual environment and hit the **Refresh** button.